 Quite the dilemma and not a good place to be, right?
 So this is what you do…

-There are a lot of people out there who just aren’t going to understand this (sometimes folks have to be a little further along in their business for certain things to make sense), but I gotta say it anyway—when a client starts needing you for more than 20-30 hours a month, what they really need is an employee.
+There are a lot of people out there who just aren’t going to understand this (sometimes folks have to be a little further along in their business for certain things to make sense), but I gotta say it anyway: When a client starts needing you for more than 20-30 hours a month (much less per week), what they really need is an employee.

 Because once you start getting into those kind of hours for one client, the work starts to require more constant, daily monitoring and it overwhelms everything else.
-And that is a condition that will not only lead to burn-out and keep you chained to your desk every day, more importantly it will limit your ability to work with others and deprive you of the “space” you need to move around easily in the work.
+And that is a condition that will not only lead to burn-out and keep you chained to your desk every day, more importantly, it will limit your ability to work with others and deprive you of the “space” you need to move around easily in the work and work on your business.
 Daily on-demand work causes crowding which also leads to poor performance and inconsistent delivery.